souxls/Collections/README.md

 * [easy-mock](https://github.com/easy-mock/easy-mock) - A persistent service that generates mock data quickly and provids visualization view.
 * [trianglify](https://github.com/qrohlf/trianglify) - Algorithmically generated triangle art
 * [static-analysis](https://github.com/analysis-tools-dev/static-analysis) - Static analysis tools for all programming languages, build tools, config files and more.
+* [DesignPatternsLibrary](https://github.com/nemanjarogic/DesignPatternsLibrary) - A comprehensive design patterns library implemented in C#, which covers various design patterns from the most commonly used ones to the lesser-known ones.
+Get familiar with and learn design pattern…

 ### 资料
 * [engineering-blogs](https://github.com/kilimchoi/engineering-blogs) - A curated list of engineering blogs.